Distributional (Single) Index Models: Data application

 While all three distributional regression methods yield similar results in terms of calibration, there is a clear ranking with respect to forecast accuracy: In all ICUs, the DIM achieves the lowest CRPS, followed by quantile regression in second and Cox regression in third place.
 For comparison, Table \ref{tab:crps} also shows the CRPS of the ECDF forecast, and of the deterministic point forecast of the lognormal index model, which is its mean absolute error.
 Interestingly, the ECDF forecast achieves a lower mean CRPS in all ICUs (average improvement of 13\%) than the point forecast, although it does not take any covariate information into account.
 This highlights the superiority of even simple probabilistic forecast over point forecasts in the context of ICU LoS.
 A further average improvement of 13\% in the mean CRPS is achieved when going from the uninformative ECDF forecast to the worst of the probabilistic regression methods in terms of CRPS, which is Cox regression.
-The differences in the CRPS of the forecasts using distributional regression methods are smaller, but consistent over all ICUs: Quantile regression outperforms Cox regression in 15 out of 18 ICUs, and the DIMs outperforms quantile regression in all ICUs.
-The difference in CRPS between the DIM and quantile regression is highly significant when tested with Wilcoxon's signed rank test except for the ICUs with identifiers 19 and 33, where the p-values are $0.019$ and $0.023$, respectively.
-Wilcoxon's signed rank test was applied because the CRPS differences are heavy-tailed, so a t-test is not appropriate (see Figure S6 in the supplementary material).
+The differences in the CRPS of the forecasts using distributional regression methods are smaller, but consistent over the ICUs: In terms of average CRPS, quantile regression outperforms Cox regression in 15 out of 18 ICUs, and the DIM outperforms Cox regression in all and quantile regression in all except 2 ICUs.
+The difference in CRPS between the DIM and quantile regression is highly significant when tested with Wilcoxon's signed rank test except for the ICUs with identifiers 19 and 33, where the p-values are $0.101$ and $0.219$ and quantile regression achieves lower average scores.
+Wilcoxon's signed rank test was applied because the CRPS differences are heavy-tailed, so a t-test is not appropriate (see Figure \ref{fig:crpsDiff_revised}).

 In conclusion, with distributional regression methods and especially the DIM, it is possible to obtain reliable, reasonably well calibrated, and informative probabilistic forecasts for ICU LoS in a realistic setting.
 These forecasts are not only more informative than point forecasts, but also reduce the forecast error by more than 25\%.